Jeff Bridges

 Jeff Bridges in King Kong

-Jeff Bridges continued to act intensively, and in 1984 the iconic film in Bridges' career, "Starman," was released.
-There he also played the main role of alien, for which he was again nominated for an Oscar.
+Bridges kept up a busy acting schedule, and in 1984 came one of his most iconic films, "Starman."
+He played the lead role of an alien visitor, earning yet another Oscar nomination.
 On July 11, 1994, Jeff Bridges' work was honored with a star on the Hollywood Walk of Fame.

 Starman - I Send Greetings (1984)

-Four years later, the Coen brothers' comedy "The Big Lebowski" was released, where Jeff played his most famous leading role - a simple guy nicknamed Dude, who doesn't reach for the stars and lives a modest but fun life.
+Four years later came the Coen brothers' comedy "The Big Lebowski," where Jeff played his most iconic role—the laid-back Dude, a simple guy who's perfectly content living his modest but enjoyable life.

 Jeff Bridges as Dude (The Big Lebowski)